danthegoodman1/RedpandaSovereignStructure/README.md

 This system is not perfect, there are a few unoptimal solutions that have to be performed:

 1. Because the LLM cannot guarantee JSON output, we must send it to the subsequent transform as a string for validation.
-2. Lack of dynamic injection of schema variable into data transforms (at least that I could find).
-You will need to adjust the schema registry ID for `record_attempted` in the `format` and `validation` rust transforms.
+2. There are a few places where build-time variables would have to be injected, because they are not something that can be resolved (conveniently at least) at runtime.
+For example the schema registry IDs in the data transforms. (there may be a way to resolve these then cache them with the schema registry sdk).

 ## Code structure